75,000+ NJ residents

 How accurate is this NJ alimony calculator?

-Our NJ alimony calculator provides estimates within 15% of typical NJ court outcomes based on 2025 data.
+Our NJ alimony calculator provides estimates within 15% of typical NJ court outcomes based on 2026 data.
 Actual awards vary by judge and case specifics.
+Always consult with a New Jersey family law attorney for your specific situation.

 Does NJ have alimony guidelines like child support?

-No, New Jersey uses judicial discretion based on the 13 factors rather than strict guidelines, making calculations more complex.
+No, New Jersey uses judicial discretion based on the 13 statutory factors rather than strict guidelines, making calculations more complex.
+Our calculator accounts for all 13 factors to provide the most accurate estimate possible.

 How does cohabitation affect NJ alimony?

-NJ law allows for modification/termination if recipient cohabits with a new partner in a marriage-like relationship.
+NJ law allows for modification or termination of alimony if the recipient cohabits with a new partner in a marriage-like relationship.
+This applies to both permanent and limited duration alimony under the 2014 alimony reform act.

 Can alimony be modified in New Jersey?

-Yes, with significant change in circumstances (15%+ income change, health issues, etc.).
+Yes, alimony can be modified with significant change in circumstances (15%+ income change, retirement, health issues, etc.).
+Permanent alimony is reviewable after the payor reaches full retirement age under 2026 guidelines.

 NJ Alimony Resources